jaracah/portfolio/README.md

 Pushes to `master` auto deploy to cloudflare pages.

-Pushes to any other branch deploy previews in cloudflare.
+Pushes to any other branch deploys a preview in cloudflare.

 Build command: `npm run build`
 Output directory: `dist`